Key Takeaways:

 This can include copying, distributing, or adapting the material without the copyright holder’s permission, regardless of whether the user claims the work as their own or acknowledges the original creator.

-The two concepts are related because plagiarism can lead to copyright infringement if the plagiarised content is protected by copyright and used without authorisation.
+The two concepts are related because plagiarism can lead to internet copyright infringement if the plagiarised content is protected by copyright and used without authorisation.

 In such cases, the person committing plagiarism may also face legal consequences for the violation of copyright law.